COVID-19 VISITOR INFORMATION (last updated on 02.19.21)

 - #MaskUpWV - By executive order, face coverings must be worn in all indoor, public spaces.
 At restaurants, it may be removed when actively eating or drinking.
 The requirement does not apply to children under 9 or people who have trouble breathing with a mask.
 Please be patients with our frontline workers as all businesses are expected to ensure compliance.

 - Social gatherings are limited to 25 people.
 This order from the governor does not apply to any activity, business or entity that has been deemed essential, such as religious services, weddings, or group meetings, conferences or other special events.
 Such gatherings will need to plan for social distancing between attendees based on CDC recommendations.

-- Restaurants are seating at 50% capacity inside with several also offering outdoor dining when weather permits.
+- Restaurants are now seating at 75% capacity inside with several offering outdoor dining when weather permits.
 Bars are permitted to open at 75% capacity as long as there is a seat for every person.